Funded childcare places for two-year-olds

 - income support

 - income-related employment support allowance

 - support under Part VI of the Immigration and Asylum Act 1999

 - guarantee element of state pension credit

-- child tax credit and also that your household’s yearly income does not exceed £16,190 (as assessed by Her Majesty's Revenue and Customs)
+- child tax credit and also that your household’s yearly income does not exceed £16,190 (as assessed by His Majesty's Revenue and Customs)

 - you receive Working Tax Credits and your household’s gross annual earnings are no more than £16,190 as above

 - Universal Credit - if you and your partner are on a low income from work (this usually means a combined income of less than £15,400 after tax)